Buyaki01/to_do_list/README.md

 # To Do List

-> This is a to-do list using WebPack.
+> This project can be used to list out the tasks one wishes to accomplish.
+Users can enter the task and remove tasks already completed.

 Additional description about the project and its features.